PasseiDireto/gh-runner/README.md

 We can resume the container's lifecycle as:

 - Init (`docker run`)
-- Authentication ( With the PAT and receiving a runner token)
+- Authentication (with the PAT and receiving a runner token)
 - Runner repo/organization registration
 - Waiting for taks (as long as needed)
 - Workflow execution